Prachi029/Shipment_Insights_Dashboard/README.md

 # Shipment_Insights_Dashboard
 ## Overview
-This project offers a comprehensive analysis of a shipping dataset, aiming to provide insights into various business metrics and delivery dynamics.
+This project offers a comprehensive analysis of a shipping dataset, aiming to provide insights into various business metrics and delivery dynamics for stride logistics company.
 Through two interactive dashboards, we delve into the nuances of the shipping process, uncovering patterns and trends that can guide businesses in optimizing their operations and enhancing customer satisfaction.

 ## Dashboards
 ### 1. Overview of the Dataset: Business Metrics Snapshot